Skip to main content

 Local Search Ranking and Google Business Profile Optimization

 Google Business Profile is the single highest-leverage surface for Salem dispensary visibility.
-Roughly 65–70% of Salem cannabis storefront discovery starts in the Map Pack rather than the organic results, based on Google Search Console click distribution across our Oregon client base.
+Roughly 65 to 70% of Salem cannabis storefront discovery starts in the Map Pack rather than the organic results, based on Google Search Console click distribution across our Oregon client base.
 We rebuild GBP listings to use Salem-specific category combinations, accurate hours that reflect OLCC operating windows (no sales before 7 a.m. or after 10 p.m.), service area definitions for delivery operators that respect Marion County boundaries, and review response language that avoids OLCC-flagged terms.
 Citation work targets Salem Statesman Journal business directories, Willamette Valley visitor guides, OLCC license lookup linkage, and Oregon Cannabis Association membership pages.

 Technical Cannabis SEO